 Organizational Hazing is defined as an organization that intentionally, knowingly or recklessly promotes or facilitates a violation of Hazing or Aggravated Hazing.

 Any member of the College community who believes that they have witnessed, experienced, or are aware of conduct that constitutes Hazing, Aggravated Hazing, or Organizational Hazing, should report the concerns to the Campus Safety at 717-339-6911 or use the Community Concern Form.
-Hazing, Aggravated Hazing, and Organizational Hazing have criminal implications, any may be investigated by the Gettysburg Police Department in addition to the College.
+Reports of Hazing, Aggravated Hazing, and Organizational Hazing will be investigated according to the procedures set forth in the Community Standards.
+Violations of this policy may result in sanctions under the Community Standards up to and including suspension or expulsion.